ultragorira/ultragorira.github.io/_posts/2024-06-26-Quantization.md

 Dynamic Quantization is a technique where quantization is applied at runtime, particularly to activations.
 The weights are typically quantized ahead of time, but the activations are quantized on-the-fly during inference.
 This method is particularly useful for models with varying input sizes or dynamic computational graphs, such as recurrent neural networks (RNNs) and transformer models.
 Dynamic Quantization offers a balance between model size reduction and computational efficiency, often with less impact on accuracy compared to static quantization methods.

-Let's take a look at how PTQ can be applied to a simple Neural Net.
+Let's take a look at how QAT can be applied to a simple Neural Net.
 First we import the needed libraries

 ```
 import torch
 import torch.nn as nn
-import torch.quantization
+import torch.optim as optim
 import torchvision
 import torchvision.transforms as transforms
 from torch.utils.data import DataLoader